QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/index.md

 <div class="row row-cols-md-2"><div>

 The Structured Query Language (SQL) is the most popular query language.
-The fundamental are the same for many RDBMS.
+The fundamentals are the same for many RDBMS.

 A **Request/Query** 👮 is a statement sent to the database to perform some task/get some result.
 It looks like this: